top of page

 In the past several years, there has been a collection of unusual yet intriguing names for minor league baseball clubs.
 The Beloit Snappers of the Midwest League unveiled new potential names and are asking fans to place a vote online.
 A few of the names include the Supper Clubbers and Cheeseballs–not your run-of-the-mill baseball name.

 We look at five different clubs that earned their name through various methods.
 Three teams formed before World War II, and two debuted soon after fighting was over in the Pacific Theater in 1946.
-However, one has to look at each of these names and wonder how well they would fit in with today’s minor league franchise branding.
+However, one must look at each of these names and wonder how well they would fit with today’s minor league franchise branding.

 Nazareth Cement Dusters